You typically perform the following tasks when configuring Citrix Provisioning servers in your farm.

 |Restart||After modifying provisioning server settings, such as adding or removing IPs, restart the stream service.|

 To start or stop SOAP or stream services on a provisioning server, you must have Windows permissions.
 This limitation is due to a Window’s security issue.

-subinacl tool from the Microsoft site, then use the following command line to set the permissions on the Stream Service:
+subinacl tool and execute the following command to set the permissions on the Stream Service:

 `subinacl /service streamservice /grant=NetworkService=TOP`

 Contact Microsoft Support for more information about using the